isabella232/campaign-learn.en/help/send-messages/email/email-delivery-activity-or-delivery-activity.md

 ---
-title: Email delivery activity vs. delivery activity in Adobe Campaign Classic
+title: Email delivery activity vs. delivery activity
 description: This video, explains how to configure and use a delivery template.
 feature: Delivery Templates
 kt: 3232